why is Little Simz’ GREY Area on this best 1,000 albums ever thing?

 Never been a punk, trust you can get it in the worst way

-“Boss,” which brings in a blues guitar riff as backdrop to Little Simz doing her thing, is noteworthy and impressive from the perspective that she’s not afraid to deploy a full range of musical influences throughout the album.
+“Boss,” which brings in a blues guitar riff as backdrop to Little Simz doing her thing, is another standout, proof she’s unafraid to pull from a wide range of musical influences.

-And “Wounds” takes us for another turn yet again, a more languid collaboration with Chronix that features a strumming guitar, lush production, and a pretty chorus that counters Little Simz’ rap style nicely.
+And “Wounds” takes another left turn – a languid collaboration with Chronixx built around strummed guitar, lush production, and a gorgeous chorus that plays perfectly against Simz’s sharp verses.

 Pop culture stuff that’s somehow related to Little Simz’ GREY Area

-A little bit more with relation to my thoughts on “current” hip hop and rap.
 The Netflix reality competition show, Rhythm + Flow, turned me around to an extent.
-The show took a serious shot at finding, essentially, America’s Next Hip Hop Superstar, and showcased an impressive array of talent on route during its first season.
+The show takes a serious shot at finding, essentially, America’s Next Hip Hop Superstar, and showcased an impressive array of talent en route during its first season.

-Here’s the thing, though: a lot of the show had its participants rapping in a stripped down, freestyle mode that I found stunning both in terms of the skills it exposed but also because that level of raw, emotive flow connects with me, much as the best underground rap always has for me.
+Here’s the thing, though: a lot of the show’s segments had its participants rapping in a stripped down, freestyle mode that I found stunning both in terms of the skills it exposed but also because that level of raw, emotive flow connects with me.

-As the contestants – which isn’t the best term for these hip hop artists, but that’s technically what they were on Rhythm + Flow – got further into the competition and closer to the finals, they were tasked with ever more elaborate challenges that included producing their songs with well known hip producers and creating original music videos.
+As the contestants – which isn’t the best term for these hip hop artists, but that’s technically what they were on Rhythm + Flow – got further into the competition and closer to the finals, they were tasked with ever more elaborate challenges that included crafting new tracks with well-known hip producers and creating original music videos.

-In most cases, this was where the music itself became a lot interesting to me.
-Maybe “the sound” of these hip hop songs fit whatever is popular with mainstream hip hop audiences currently, but I far preferred the raw, stripped down versions.
+In most cases, that’s where the music itself became a lot less interesting to me.
+Maybe “the sound” of these hip hop tracks fit whatever is currently popular with mainstream hip hop audiences, but I far prefer the raw, stripped-down versions.

-And for the record, while I think that Season 1 winner D Smoke is highly talented and impressive, I was pulling for eventual 6th place finisher Sam Be Yourself.
+For the record, so to speak, while I think that Season 1 winner D Smoke is highly talented and impressive, I was pulling for eventual 6th place finisher Sam Be Yourself.
 And I was also highly intrigued by Old Man Saxon, among a bunch of others.

 Some stats & info about Little Simz – GREY Area